goinglikeatrainlol/Raven-B4-Config-Support/Documentation.md

 ]]
 ```

-DO NOT NAME 2 MODULES THE SAME NAME IF YOU WANT IT TO FUNCTION PROPERLY!
+DON'T HAVE 2 MODULES WITH THE SAME NAME IF YOU WANT IT TO FUNCTION PROPERLY!

 ## Creating a Info Card
 ```lua